huynguyen250896/geneCor/README.md

 ```
 #### V. What's new
 ---
-- 2021-01-20 : the function now can adjust gained P-values from the process of correlation analysis using the Benjamini-Hochberg procedure.
+- 2021-01-20 : The function now can adjust gained P-values from the process of correlation analysis using the Benjamini-Hochberg procedure.
 - 2020-09-30 : The function now can compute one of the three common correlation methods: Pearson, Spearman's rank, or Kendall's tau-b.

 #### VI.
 Citation